 Types of Squid Used by UK Anglers

-Clean squid: This is simply any squid which has been originally prepared for human consumption.
+Clean squid: This is simply any squid which has been cleaned for human consumption after being caught.
 This type of squid may be bought fresh from fish counters at supermarkets or fishmongers, or sold in frozen blocks.
-The reason this squid is known as clean squid is because it is cleaned and washed soon after being caught either on board the vessel or at a processing plant on shore, as it will be sold as food.
+The reason this squid is known as clean squid is because it is cleaned and washed soon after being caught either on board the vessel or at a processing plant, as it will be sold as food.
 Despite the cleaning process removing some of the scent clean squid is still a very effective bait for UK anglers.

 Dirty or unwashed squid: This is squid (of any species) which has not been cleaned or processed in any way after it has been caught.
 Some anglers prefer using dirty squid in the belief that the washing and processing of squid removes the scent and juices which attract fish.
 Clean squid is sometimes referred to as calamari and dirty squid as loligo.
 This is because calamari is a generic culinary term for any species of squid intended for human consumption and the Loligo vulgaris species is often, but not always, the species sold as dirty squid.

-There is much debate in the angling community about the ‘clean vs. dirty’ debate, with some anglers claiming increased catch rates with dirty squid.
-However, it is important to remember that clean squid has been used as an sea fishing bait for years and has certainly accounted for a large number of big fish over the years.
-There is unlikely to ever be a definitive answer to the clean vs. ‘dirty’ debate and both varieties of squid are likely to account for good catches or a range of species around the British Isles in the future.
+There is much debate in the angling community about the ‘clean squid vs. dirty squid’ debate, with some anglers claiming increased catch rates with dirty squid.
+However, it is important to remember that clean squid has been used as a sea fishing bait for years and has certainly accounted for a large number of big fish.
+There is unlikely to ever be a definitive answer as to which type of squid is the best bait and both varieties of squid are likely to account for good catches around the British Isles.

 ‘Clean’ Squid as Bait

-The rest of this page is on using clean squid as a sea fishing bait.
-The article on ‘dirty’ squid can be found here).
-Squid is a versatile bait: small sections can be used to tempt small flatfish or tip off worm baits, with larger sections catching a range of species such as whiting, coalfish, bass and dogfish.
+The rest of this page is on using clean squid as a sea fishing bait (the article on ‘dirty’ squid can be found here).
+Squid is a versatile bait: small sections can be used to catch small flatfish or tip-off worm baits, with larger sections will catch a range of species such as whiting, coalfish, bass and dogfish.

-A whole squid is a classic winter cod bait and many sea anglers use squid for this purpose, and desirable species such as large bass can also go to whole squid baits.
+A whole squid is a classic winter cod bait and many sea anglers use squid for this purpose.
+Whole squid can also be used to catch large bass and conger eels.

 Squid which has been bought frozen can be kept in a domestic freezer and will remain in perfectly good condition for several years.
 It can be removed from the freezer and allowed to defrost a few hours before use.
 Many anglers who have bought large 5lb blocks of squid allow the block to partially defrost and then break it into smaller sections which contain enough squid for a fishing session and then re-freeze these smaller portions.

 Always let squid defrost naturally and never try to speed this process up by putting the squid in a microwave or using warm water.
-This will result in an inferior bait.
+This will result in an inferior bait with less scent.
 Squid which has been bought fresh from a fish counter can be stored in the fridge for several days.

 Squid strips: Strips of squid can be used as standalone baits for smaller species such as pouting, whiting, school bass and so on.
 In order to cut the squid into strips it needs to be gutted first – a guide on how to do this can be found by following this link.
 Strips of squid can be threaded onto the hook, and if the hook goes through the strip of squid several times it will be a tough bait which stands up well to casting and impact with the water.
-Another top use of squid strips is to tip off other baits to create a cocktail bait.
-Ragworm and lugworm are good choices to combine with squid, but mussel, peeler crab razor fish and a range of other baits will all benefit from having a strip of squid added.
+Strips of squid can also be used to tip off other baits to create a cocktail bait.
+Ragworm and lugworm are good choices to combine with squid, but mussel, peeler crab razorfish and a range of other baits will all benefit from having a strip of squid added.
 An additional advantage is that if the squid strip is left trailing it will move and flutter in the tide, adding a useful visual attraction to the bait.
-Another cocktail bait involves wrapping the gutted flesh of a squid around a sandeel and then securing the bait together with bait elastic.
+Another cocktail bait involves wrapping the gutted flesh of a squid around a sandeel and then securing the bait together with bait elastic or thread.
 This is a top bait for anglers targetting rays.
-Squid heads are not very good as a stand-alone bait but they can be combined with other baits such as lugworm, crab or mussel to bulk out cocktail baits.
+Squid heads are not very good as a bait on their own but they can be combined with other baits such as lugworm, crab or mussel to bulk out cocktail baits.

-Bait cotton or elastic such as Ghost Cocoon can be used to secure the squid in place and prevent it sagging down the bend of the hook.
-Prior to mounting the squid on the hook some anglers scrape away the pinkish skin of the squid to reveal the white flesh underneath but others leave the skin on in the belief a natural looking squid will work better as bait.
-There is no consense over which approach works best and it is up to the anglers personal preference.
+Bait cotton or elastic such as Koike Bait Elastic can be used to secure the squid in place and prevent it sagging down the bend of the hook.
+Prior to mounting the squid on the hook some anglers scrape away the pinkish skin of the squid to reveal the white flesh underneath but others leave the skin on in the belief a natural-looking squid will be more attractive to fish.
+There is no consensus over which approach works best and it is up to the anglers personal preference.
 As squid is a fairly large bait it will swing and flap around when being cast out.
-Many anglers therefore clip down squid baits in a rig incorporating Breakaway Impact Shields to prevent this.
+Many anglers, therefore, clip down squid baits in a rig incorporating Breakaway Impact Shields to prevent this.
 Pennell rigs are also popular when using squid as this ensures there is a hook at either end of a large squid bait, and this is the favoured rig when using this bait to target big cod.